aremeis/dominix/README.md

 **The rest of this page is a copy of the [original Dominate documentation](//github.com/Knio/dominate) where only the name has been changed.**

-Features specific to Dominix can be found[here](//github.com/aremeis/dominate/features.md).
+Features specific to Dominix can be found [here](//github.com/aremeis/dominix/blob/master/features.md).

 ---